Picnic table: Outdoor

-Picnic tables are widely used in outdoor learning because they provide convenient combination of seating and a flat work surface.
+Picnic tables are widely used in outdoor learning because they provide a convenient combination of seating and a flat work surface.
 They have also shaped the outdoor educational profession in other ways: in 1983, at a meeting of the Association of Experiential Education, women educators met around a picnic table at midnight to discuss the problems facing women in the field of outdoor education.
-The picnic table dialogue subsequently spurred a broader conversation and greater visibility to these issues in outdoor education.
+The picnic table dialogue subsequently spurred a broader conversation about and greater visibility to these issues.

 The informal, outdoor character of picnic-table interactions has lent them to non-recreational uses as well.
 Israel and Jordan, while formally at war, held a series of secret talks between engineers regarding riparian issues at a picnic table at the confluence of the Yarmuk and Jordan rivers.

 In 2009, a playset including a wooden A-frame picnic table engraved with the names of 44 US presidents was erected on the White House lawn for the president's daughters.
 Later in the same year, it was reported that the Beer Summit between President Obama, Henry Louis Gates, and a Cambridge police officer would be held at the picnic table; however, the meeting was actually held at a round white table in the Rose Garden.
 In 2017, after the incoming Trump administration declined the offer of the playset, it was donated to a local nonprofit.

-A common use for picnic tables are outdoor activities, at camp sites, scenic places or common areas, but are not available everywhere.
+A common use for picnic tables is outdoor activities, at campsites, scenic places, or common areas, though tables are not available everywhere.

 Some aftermarket picnic tables can be attached to a pickup truck tailgate, for camping, fishing, hunting, sports, barbeque, tailgate party or as outdoor computer desk.